-The Guideline has five components, outlined below:
+The Guideline has eight components, outlined below:

-- 1. The identification of facility partnership opportunities in board planning. - 2.
-The development or review of board facility partnerships policies. - 3.
+- 1. The identification of CPP opportunities in board planning. - 2.
+The development or review of board CPP policies. - 3.
 The development of a process to notify community partners. - 4.
-The consideration of opportunities for co-building with community partners. - 5.
-The consideration of opportunities for sharing unused space in schools with community partners.
+Planning for an annual CPP meeting. - 5.
+School board planning prior to a pupil accommodation review. - 6.
+The consideration of opportunities for co-building with community partners. - 7.
+The consideration of opportunities for sharing unused space in schools with community partners. - 8.
+Partnership agreements and cost-recovery.

-School boards have the authority to make decisions regarding their school facilities and the use of their facilities that are consistent with the Education Act.
+School boards have the authority to make decisions regarding their school facilities and the use of their properties that are consistent with the Education Act.
 This Guideline does not prevent boards from building, renovating or closing schools or from disposing of surplus assets when required.
 Boards will continue to identify which schools will or will not be suitable for facility partnerships based on board-determined criteria.